In memory of ProWA member

 Little is really known about this quiet man’s early life, he rarely offered his family background beyond saying ‘boyhood in Scotland – young man in Liverpool – a few other places.’

 So, he came to Leicester, got married which sadly, didn’t last.
 Moved to Lubenham where he set up a photographic art and print service.
-He produced a comprehensive exhibition with full documented evidence of the Earth’s disappearing habitats; animal suffering; water shortages and pollution: blame correctly attributed to us, Homo Sapiens.
+He produced a comprehensive exhibition titled “The State of this Planet” with full documented evidence of the Earth’s disappearing habitats; animal suffering; water shortages and pollution: blame correctly attributed to us, Homo Sapiens.

 He went to many environmental and social meetings and studied the political issues, including challenging his parish council about their refusal to support a wind farm – enter the Pro Wind Alliance.
 We attended one of the Harborough District meetings and struck up the common theme with his concerns and our aims – he became a valuable member, willing to make himself available for site visits, local community wind exhibitions and planning meetings.
 He learned from our experienced members and developers how the technology worked plus the financial aspects that the public and politicians needed to understand.
 Here was some of his difficulty and disappointment; he could not accept the ignorance of the public, and, more critically, the self interests of the political class.